 CARSON CITY — Nevada Gov. Steve Sisolak in June 2019 signed AB 236, landmark criminal justice legislation that will address the growing crisis in the state’s corrections system by reducing recidivism, protecting public safety, and averting an estimated $543 million in state spending over the next 10 years.

 The bill is the result of a bipartisan effort to improve public safety through the Justice Reinvestment Initiative (JRI), a public/private partnership between the United States Department of Justice-Bureau of Justice Assistance and the Pew Charitable Trusts.
 In June of 2018, then-Governor Sandoval, then-Senate Majority Leader Ford, Speaker Frierson, and Chief Justice Douglas tasked the Advisory Commission on the Administration of Justice (ACAJ) with conducting a comprehensive assessment of the state’s criminal justice system.
 The Crime and Justice Institute is providing technical assistance as part of the JRI process.

 Nevada has the third-highest violent crime rate in the country, with the highest robbery rate and seventh-highest homicide rate.
-At the same time, the state is experience severe shortages in mental health care providers and the opioid epidemic continues to fuel a public health crisis.
+At the same time, the state is experiencing severe shortages in mental health care providers and the opioid epidemic continues to fuel a public health crisis.
 Additionally, Nevada’s prison population is growing, with a 20 percent increase in the state’s prison budget since 2012.
 This growth in the prison population and corrections costs has not resulted in improved outcomes, as recidivism rates remain high.
 Nearly 30 percent of Nevada prison discharges fail in the community within three years of release.

 Without significant action by the Legislature, Nevada’s prison population is projected to grow by 9 percent over the next decade, adding nearly 1,200 beds and forcing the state to either build new prison facilities or contract with other states to house the growing inmate population.
 The projected prison population growth is estimated to cost the state an additional $770 million in capital expenditures and added operating costs over 10 years.